hernan-revale/hernan-revale.github.io/index.md

 * Hernan Revale and Rubén Ascúa (2019). **Exports and territorial planning of the province of Santa Fe, Argentina**.
 In Juan Antonio Márquez Domínguez (dir.), Jorge Llamas Chávez (dir.), Helix and anchors for local development (pp. 167-175).
 Huelva: Provincial Delegation of Huelva.
 ISBN 978-84-8163-602-4.

 ## Indexed Journals
+* Hernan Revale and Ruben Ascua (2022). **Design and development of a technology transfer center.
+The case of the National University of Rafaela, Argentina**.
+Journal of International Scientific Publications: Educational Alternatives.
+Volume: 20.
+ISSN: 1314-7277
 * Hernan Revale and Valentina Fernandez (2021). **Network analysis of the Rafaelian Innovation System**.
 SMEs, Innovation and Development Journal (Revista PID).
 Volume: 9.
 Num.: 3.
 ISSN: 2344-9195
 * Hernan Revale and Rubén Ascúa (2020). **Familiarity with and Use of Support Measures for SMEs in Argentina**.
 Economic Sciences Journal (Revista Ciencias Económicas).
 Volume: 16.
 Num.: 02. doi: https://doi.org/10.14409/rce.v2i0
 * Hernan Revale, Facundo Curbelo, Rubén Ascúa (2018). **Characteristics of exporting SMEs: case Province of Santa Fe, Argentina**.
 SMEs, Innovation and Development Journal (Revista PID).
 Volume: 6.
 Num.: 1.
 ISSN: 2344-9195